simonhausberger/PowerBoard1/README.md

 in cooperation with Infineon Technologies AG,

-Software written by Matthias Kleinlercher (https://github.com/MatthiasKleinlercher)
+Software written by Matthias Kleinlercher: https://github.com/MatthiasKleinlercher